germanattanasio/movieapp-dialog/README.md

 # What's In Theaters Application Overview
-The What's in Theaters application showcases the best practices in building a Watson conversational solution by using the Watson Dialog service.
+The What's in Theaters application showcases the best practices for building a Watson conversational solution by using the Watson Dialog service.
 The application allows users to converse with Watson to search for current or upcoming movies by using [themoviedb.org](https://www.themoviedb.org/) database.
 Here's a [quick demo](http://watson-movieapp-dialog.mybluemix.net/watson-movieapp-dialog/dist/index.html#/).

 The application uses a conversational template that you can customize to suit your own application.
 This domain-independent template will help you to structure your dialogs according to how people naturally converse, thus helping you to bootstrap your future dialogs.